alexcrichton/rfcs/text/0000-macros-1.1.md

 mechanisms with the compiler.

-The actual underlying representation of `TokenStream` will be basically the same as it is in the compiler today. (the details on this are a little light)
+The actual underlying representation of `TokenStream` will be basically the same as it is in the compiler today. (the details on this are a little light intentionally, shouldn't be much need to go into *too* much detail).

 ## Pieces to stabilize